Hidden, Underarm Breast Augmentation Scar

 Breast Implant Placement

 After the space for the implant is opened, the pectoralis major muscle is cut (or "released") along the base of the breast.
 The implant is then soaked in an antibiotic and saline solution and then the implant is placed in the pocket.
 If a saline implant is used, the implant is then filled.
 (Silicone gel implants come pre-filled and sealed from the manufacturer.)
 The size, symmetry and appropriateness of the pocket dissection are then assessed.
 If needed, the patient's back will be raised as in the sitting position and the results will be assessed with the patient "sitting up" (while still under general anesthesia).
-Silicone gel implants can also be placed with this approach, but the incision is slightly longer to allow placement of the pre-filled silicone gel implant.
+Silicone gel implants can also be placed with this approach.
 The incisions are then closed with hidden, dissolvable sutures.
 Tissue glue or tape, gauze and a clear bandage are then placed over the wounds.
 Finally, a post-surgical sports bra is placed.

 Endoscopic Breast Augmentation Recovery

-The recovery very similar for all three of the approaches to breast augmentation.
-The post-surgical pain is similar for all three approaches, as well.
+The recovery very similar for all of the approaches to breast augmentation.
+The post-surgical pain is similar for all approaches, as well.
 This is true because the majority of the pain after breast augmentation is from the manipulation of the muscle and creation of the space for the implant.
-These maneuvers for creating the space for the breast implant are nearly identical with all three approaches to breast augmentation.
+These maneuvers for creating the space for the breast implant are nearly identical with all approaches to breast augmentation.
 With the axillary approach there is additional pain under the arm, of course.
-But this is not severe and overall does not affect the recovery much compared to the breast fold and areolar augmentation approaches.
+But this is not severe and overall does not affect the recovery much compared to the breast fold approach.
 So, we do not think post-op underarm pain should be a deterrent for women desiring axillary breast augmentation.